biolink/kgx/README.md

 KGX allows conversion to and from:

  * RDF serializations (read/write) and SPARQL endpoints (read)
- * Neo4J endpoints (read) or Neo4J dumps (write)
+ * Neo4j endpoints (read) or Neo4J dumps (write)
  * CSV/TSV and JSON (see [associated data formats](./data-preparation.md) and [example script to load CSV/TSV to Neo4j](./examples/scripts/load_csv_to_neo4j.py))
  * Reasoner Standard API format
  * OBOGraph JSON format

-KGX will also provide validation, to ensure the KGs are conformant to the Biolink model: making sure nodes are categorized using Biolink classes, edges are labeled using valid Biolink relationship types, and valid properties are used.
+KGX will also provide validation, to ensure the KGs are conformant to the Biolink Model: making sure nodes are categorized using Biolink classes, edges are labeled using valid Biolink relationship types, and valid properties are used.

 ## Internal Representation